Codebrahma/codebrahma.github.io/_posts/2013-06-29-get-the-best-out-of-offshore-development-partnet.md

 title:  "How to get the best out of your offshore development partner"
 categories: productivity business
-description: A guide to get the best out of your consulting team in india keywords : Best Development Partner
+description: A guide to get the best out of your consulting team in india
+keywords: Best Development Partner
+published: false
 ---
 # Get the best out of your offshore development partner